RosettaCommons/FvHallucinator/README.md

   --cdr h3 \
   --outdir $PREFIX/results #where the post-processing results will be stored
 ```
-Results will include sequences of all h3 designs in the file $PREFIX/results/sequences_indices.fasta, full Fv sequence of all designs in $PREFIX/results/sequences.fasta and sequence logos.
+Results will include sequences of all CDR H3 designs in the file $PREFIX/results/sequences_indices.fasta, full Fv sequence of all designs in $PREFIX/results/sequences.fasta and sequence logos.

 ## Hallucination with wildtype seeding
 Hallucinated designs can be seeded with residues from the starting antibody (target_pdb) instead of random initialization with ``` --seed_with_WT ```.